NicholasLor/MusicSampleAnalysis/README.md

-# Music Sampple Utility Scraper
+# Music Sample Utility Scraper

 ## Intro ##
 This is a web scraping utility created using Python and Beautiful Soup that queries the popular sample music database "WhoSampled".